Investors brace for months of big market swings as virus, political worries loom

 Market participants aren't expecting the turbulence to die down any time soon.

-"It's not just Election Day that matters to this market," said Stacey Gilbert, portfolio manager for derivatives at Glenmede Investment Management.
-"It's also 'do we get fiscal stimulus or do we not?'"
+The ramped up concerns are a sharp departure from the summer months, when signs of healing in the U.S. economy and expectations of more fiscal stimulus took markets to record highs after their brutal March sell-off.

-Those concerns, some investors say, have been sharpened by the death of Supreme Court Justice Ruth Bader Ginsburg, which observers expect to deepen partisan divides as it sets up what promises to be a fierce fight in the U.S. Senate over President Donald Trump's eventual nominee to replace her.
+"There are a lot of different unknowns out there, and we just don't know what that translates into," said Oliver Pursche, president at Bronson Meadows Capital Management.
+"That's going to stick with us a little bit longer."

-"It appears that Democrats' willingness to compromise with their Republican colleagues on stimulus will likely be as low as possible," said Michael Purves, chief executive of Tallbacken Capital Advisors, in a note to clients.
+Concerns over U.S. political uncertainty have recently been sharpened by the death of Supreme Court Justice Ruth Bader Ginsburg, which observers expect to deepen partisan divides as it sets up what promises to be a fierce fight in the Senate over President Donald Trump's eventual nominee to replace her.

 ((April.Joyner@thomsonreuters.com; +1 646 223 7480; Reuters Messaging: april.joyner.thomsonreuters.com@reuters.net; Twitter: @aprjoy))